 - i.
 Adhere to the design policies set out in Policy C2 and C8, and respect surrounding landscape - ii.
-Do not adversely impact the locality and amenities of local residents.
+Do not adversely impact the locality and amenities of local residents. - Provide car parking and servicing in accordance with West Berkshire policies.

-The redevelopment of existing employment sites, for an alternative use will only be permitted when the following criteria are met:
+The redevelopment of existing employment sites for an alternative use will only be permitted when the following criteria are met:

-- a) It is demonstrated that every reasonable attempt has been made to secure employment use (including tourism use); - b) Evidence is provided to confirm that the property / land has been marketed for a meaningful period and that there is no interest in its retention for its current use or an alternative employment use; - c) The proposal would not result in the requirement for another building to fulfil the function of the building being lost or converted; and - d) The proposed use would not result in material harm to the environmental qualities of the site and to the surrounding countryside.
+- a) It is demonstrated that every reasonable attempt has been made to secure alternative non-residential employment use (including tourism use); - b) Evidence is provided to confirm that the property / land has been marketed for a meaningful period and that there is no interest in its retention for its current use or an alternative employment use; - c) The proposal would not result in the requirement for another building to fulfil the function of the building being lost or converted; and - d) The proposed use would not result in material harm to the environmental qualities of the site and to the surrounding countryside.